 Michael Hughes, a journalist with The Huffington Post from Seattle, thinks that recent developments in the Arab World are a sign of the decline of the American "Empire” and that “democratic movement has erupted despite American policy in the region”.

+But Mahdi Darius Nazemroaya, a Research Associate from the Centre of Research on Globalisation thinks that the US is very much involved in the Libyan political crisis, and as in Egypt, pursues its own interests.
 “It is supporting opposition officials.
 I will not say the opposition, because the opposition and people in the opposition movement are two different things.
 You can have opposition to a dictator, but that does not mean that you are an opposition figure.
 So, it is showing support for them and at the same time we see military support for Gaddafi in the form of hardware.”

+Financial sanctions against Libya on the part of Europe are not effective, and European powers have to intervene for the safety of Libyans, and for their own good, believes Dr Rosemary Hollis from City University, London.
 “I’m suggesting that if they want good relations with whatever regime emerges in Libya, they need to be seen to have been on the side of that regime sooner than now.
 If they look like all they are going to do is sit back and wait for the Libyans to decide, then they are not ahead of the game,” said Hollis.